 It was in the early 1980s that the commercial version of the internet that we see today really started to take shape.
-ARPANET was in the process of switching to inclusive TCP/IP protocols but still the backbone of the entire system – meaning it wasn’t capable of morphing into the global interlocking behemoth that the internet has become today.
+ARPANET was in the process of switching to inclusive TCP/IP protocols but still lacked the backbone of the entire system—meaning it wasn’t capable of morphing into the global interlocking behemoth that the internet has become today.
 It needed an upgrade.

 The possibility of switching over to connecting to the internet via traditional dial-up phone lines came during a meeting of computer scientists in 1981.
 The inadequacies of radio or satellite connections were discussed and the aim was to expand access to ARPANET.

 The concept of Domain Name Servers (DNS) came about in 1984 (the same year as George Orwell’s novel).
 Before DNS, each host computer on a network was simply assigned a name.
-These names were added to a centralized database that was easily accessible by all but didn’t have the functionality to tier it via purpose such as education, healthcare, news etc.
+These names were added to a centralized database that was easily accessible by all but didn’t have the functionality to tier content according to purpose such as education, healthcare, or news.